-There are certain situations where that’s a definite yes.
+But there are certain situations where that’s a definite yes.
 Examples would be if you have COVID-19-like symptoms, have been told to isolate by public health authorities, or have arrived from outside of Canada in the last 14 days.
-WorkSafeBC outlines situations where workers should not go to work.

 More generally, workers have the right to refuse work if they believe it presents an undue hazard.
 WorkSafeBC explains what amounts to an undue hazard.
 It’s an “unwarranted, inappropriate, excessive, or disproportionate” hazard.
 For COVID-19, an undue hazard is one where a worker’s job role places them at increased risk of exposure and adequate controls are not in place to protect them from that exposure.

 In these circumstances, WorkSafeBC advises to follow these steps within your workplace to resolve the issue.
 The first step is reporting the unsafe condition to your employer.
 The employer must investigate the matter and fix it if possible.
 If the matter is not resolved, you and your employer must contact WorkSafeBC.
 A prevention officer will investigate and take steps to find a workable solution.